jdhitsolutions/PSRemoteOperations/docs/Register-PSRemoteOperationWatcher.md

 ## DESCRIPTION

-The premise of PSRemoteOperations is that the computer is monitoring a folder looking for a file that begins with its computername.
+The premise of PSRemoteOperations is that the computer is monitoring a folder looking for a file that begins with its computer name.
 Once a file has been identified, it can be passed to Invoke-PSRemoteOperation to execute.
 You may use whatever mechanism or techniques you'd like to monitor the PSRemoteOperation path.
 Or you can use this command to setup a PowerShell scheduled job to monitor the folder and invoke files as they are detected.
 The default behavior is to create a watcher that checks every 5 minutes for matching files.
 The scheduled job repeats indefinitely and will survive reboots.
 Use the scheduled job cmdlets to manage or remove.

 You will need to re-enter your credentials.